dotnet/docs-maui/docs/user-interface/graphics/draw.md

 ## Draw a path

 Paths are used to draw curves and complex shapes and can be drawn on an `ICanvas` using the `DrawPath` method, which requires a `PathF` argument.
-The `PathF` class a series of methods that enable the shape of the path to be manipulated,
+The `PathF` type contains a series of methods that enable the shape of the path to be manipulated,

 The following example shows how to draw a path: